Zenmo/Holon-webapp/README.md

 # Holon webapp

 This repo contains the webapp part of the HOLON project.
 This includes the NextJS frontend and the Django/Wagtail backend.
+This repo and other repos are licensed under the [MIT license](LICENSE.md).
 Other repos are:

 1. [AnyLogic](https://github.com/ZEnMo/HOLON)
 2. [ETM service](https://github.com/ZEnMo/HOLON-ETM)